-Due diligence assessments are an internationally recognised tool designed to help businesses act responsibly by surveying the risk of negative impacts and harm from their own activities and those of suppliers and business partners.
+Due diligence is an internationally recognised tool designed to help businesses act responsibly by identifying and assessing the risk of negative impacts and harm from their own activities and those of suppliers and business partners.

 Responsible business conduct

 While many Norwegian businesses want to act responsibly, doing so can be challenging in practice.
-The contact point’s guidelines have been developed in collaboration with key Norwegian stakeholders, and include a helpful introduction to the OECD’s due diligence methodology.
+The Contact Point’s guidance has been developed in collaboration with key Norwegian stakeholders, and provides a useful introduction to the OECD’s due diligence methodology.

-“We encourage all companies and other business-sector stakeholders, particularly employee and employer organisations, to make active use of the new guidelines, and to maintain their efforts to promote responsible business conduct,” say Minister of Foreign Affairs Ine Eriksen Søreide, Minister of International Development Nikolai Astrup and Minister of Trade and Industry Torbjørn Røe Isaksen.
+“We encourage all companies and other business-sector stakeholders, particularly employee and employer organisations, to make active use of the new guidance, and continue their efforts to promote responsible business conduct,” say Minister of Foreign Affairs Ine Eriksen Søreide and Minister of Trade and Industry Torbjørn Røe Isaksen.

-Norwegian businesses can undoubtedly intensify their focus on due diligence obligations and expectations related to people and the environment – in their own businesses, in their supply chains and, to some degree, in their dealings with customers.
-The OECD Due Diligence Guidance is a helpful, comprehensive resource in this regard, says Fabricius Bye.
+Norwegian businesses can undoubtedly intensify their focus on due diligence obligations and expectations related to social and environmental issues – in their own businesses, in their supply chains and in their dealings with customers.
+The OECD Due Diligence Guidance for Responsible Business Conduct is a helpful, comprehensive resource in this regard, says Fabricius Bye.

-She adds that the guidelines provide both a thorough introduction to the topic and practical examples of how companies can conduct due diligence assessments.
+She adds that the guidance provides both a thorough introduction to the topic and practical examples of how companies can conduct due diligence.

-“The purpose of the guidelines is to promote a common understanding of what is expected of businesses in terms of responsible conduct, and of how businesses should survey their potential negative impacts.
-The guidelines introduce the methodology and explain how to conduct due diligence assessments in accordance with the OECD Guidelines for Multinational Enterprises.
+“The purpose of the guidance is to promote a common understanding of what is expected of businesses in terms of responsible business conduct, and of how businesses should identify and assess their potential negative impacts.
+The guidance introduces the methodology and explain how to conduct due diligence in accordance with the OECD Guidelines for Multinational Enterprises.

 Due diligence for responsible business conduct